 Start doubting!
 Find the reasons and the evidence to prove yourself wrong.

 - “How do I know I’m not [good enough]?”

 - “Who told me so and why do I believe them?”

-- “If that was truth in the past, is it still truth today?”
+- “If that was true in the past, is it still true today?”

-- “What/who make me feel this way [not being good enough]?”
+- “What/who makes me feel this way [not being good enough]?”